Alchemist-X/howcryptoworksbook/Chapter_12_Governance_and Token_Economics.md

 The DAO's spectacular rise and fall taught the crypto world a crucial lesson: decentralized governance isn't just about writing smart contracts but rather about reimagining how humans coordinate at scale.
 The dream was compelling: eliminate the principal-agent problems that plague traditional organizations by giving every stakeholder direct voting power.
 No more CEOs making self-serving decisions.
 No more boards prioritizing shareholders over users.
 Just pure, democratic coordination.

-But democracy, it turns out, is messy, especially when your voters are pseudonymous, your treasury is programmable money, and your decisions execute automatically through immutable code.
+But democracy, it turns out, is messy, especially when voters are pseudonymous, the treasury is programmable money, and decisions execute automatically through immutable code.

 ### From Code to Constitution